The

 the source.

-Plagiarism takes many forms, from 'passing
+Plagiarism takes many forms,

-copying or paraphrasing substantial parts of
+own, to copying or paraphrasing substantial parts of

-another's paper (without attribution) to claiming
+another's paper (without attribution), to claiming

 results from research conducted by others.